Congratulations!

 IMMUNIZATION PROGRAM

-Please consult this document for instructions on how to proceed with the review of your immunization documents: PDF icon Immunization Review Process - Instructions
+Please consult this document for instructions on how to proceed with the review of your immunization documents: Immunization Review Process - Instructions

-• You are required to complete a series of immunizations to participate in clinical activities.
-Depending on the immunizations that you have already received, completing McGill immunizations may take up to 6-7 months; sometimes more if an appointment with a specialist is required (for positive TST for example) or if you are missing proof of childhood vaccination.
-The Immunization Requirements for New Students form is found here (see the section 'Vaccine Requirements for Health Care Programs).
+- You are required to complete a series of immunizations to participate in clinical activities.
+Depending on the immunizations that you have already received, completing McGill immunizations may take six to seven months, sometimes more if an appointment with a specialist is required (for positive TST for example) or if you are missing proof of childhood vaccination.
+The Immunization Requirements for New Students form is found here (section 'Vaccine Requirements for Health Care Programs).

-• All vaccinations listed on the Immunization Requirements for New Students form are compulsory.
-If you choose to complete your immunizations through your family physician, you must follow the McGill protocol as McGill Student Wellness Hub will not accept different immunization protocols.
+- All vaccinations listed on the Immunization Requirements for New Students form are compulsory.
+If you choose to complete your immunizations through your family physician, you must follow the McGill protocol as the McGill Student Wellness Hub will not accept different immunization protocols.

 CPR/AED CERTIFICATION